This is a tutorial series that's cumulative in nature. To start from the beginning, start here.

 - Add a Text statement that says, “Sure, I can help with that."

-Add a Multiple Choice question that asks, "Are you prepared with your preferred payment method?"
+Add a Multiple Choice question that asks, "Got your preferred payment method on hand?"
 Enter "Yes" and "No" as the choices.

 When someone says "yes," you'll want to show them a specific message.
 The same applies when someone says, "no."